metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta1_manifest.md

 Optional:

-- `auth_token` (String) 'authToken' describes the way to get a token to authenticate to Loki.<br>- 'DISABLED' does not send any token with the request.<br>- 'FORWARD' forwards the user token for authorization.<br>- 'HOST' [deprecated (*)] - uses the local pod service account to authenticate to Loki.<br>When using the Loki Operator, this must be set to 'FORWARD'.
+- `auth_token` (String) 'authToken' describes the way to get a token to authenticate to Loki.<br> - 'DISABLED' does not send any token with the request.<br> - 'FORWARD' forwards the user token for authorization.<br> - 'HOST' [deprecated (*)] - uses the local pod service account to authenticate to Loki.<br> When using the Loki Operator, this must be set to 'FORWARD'.
 - `batch_size` (Number) 'batchSize' is the maximum batch size (in bytes) of logs to accumulate before sending.
 - `batch_wait` (String) 'batchWait' is the maximum time to wait before sending a batch.
-- `enable` (Boolean) Set 'enable' to 'true' to store flows in Loki.The Console plugin can use either Loki or Prometheus as a data source for metrics (see also 'spec.prometheus.querier'), or both.Not all queries are transposable from Loki to Prometheus.
-Hence, if Loki is disabled, some features of the plugin are disabled as well,such as getting per-pod information or viewing raw flows.If both Prometheus and Loki are enabled, Prometheus takes precedence and Loki is used as a fallback for queries that Prometheus cannot handle.If they are both disabled, the Console plugin is not deployed.
+- `enable` (Boolean) Set 'enable' to 'true' to store flows in Loki.
+The Console plugin can use either Loki or Prometheus as a data source for metrics (see also 'spec.prometheus.querier'), or both.
+Not all queries are transposable from Loki to Prometheus.
+Hence, if Loki is disabled, some features of the plugin are disabled as well, such as getting per-pod information or viewing raw flows.
+If both Prometheus and Loki are enabled, Prometheus takes precedence and Loki is used as a fallback for queries that Prometheus cannot handle.
+If they are both disabled, the Console plugin is not deployed.
 - `max_backoff` (String) 'maxBackoff' is the maximum backoff time for client connection between retries.
 - `max_retries` (Number) 'maxRetries' is the maximum number of retries for client connections.
 - `min_backoff` (String) 'minBackoff' is the initial backoff time for client connection between retries.
-- `querier_url` (String) 'querierURL' specifies the address of the Loki querier service, in case it is different from theLoki ingester URL.
-If empty, the URL value is used (assuming that the Loki ingesterand querier are in the same server).
-When using the Loki Operator, do not set it, sinceingestion and queries use the Loki gateway.
+- `querier_url` (String) 'querierURL' specifies the address of the Loki querier service, in case it is different from the Loki ingester URL.
+If empty, the URL value is used (assuming that the Loki ingester and querier are in the same server).
+When using the Loki Operator, do not set it, since ingestion and queries use the Loki gateway.
-- `read_timeout` (String) 'readTimeout' is the maximum loki query total time limit.A timeout of zero means no timeout.
+- `read_timeout` (String) 'readTimeout' is the maximum loki query total time limit.
+A timeout of zero means no timeout.
 - `static_labels` (Map of String) 'staticLabels' is a map of common labels to set on each flow.
 - `status_tls` (Attributes) TLS client configuration for Loki status URL. (see [below for nested schema](#nestedatt--spec--loki--status_tls))
-- `status_url` (String) 'statusURL' specifies the address of the Loki '/ready', '/metrics' and '/config' endpoints, in case it is different from theLoki querier URL.
-If empty, the 'querierURL' value is used.This is useful to show error messages and some context in the frontend.When using the Loki Operator, set it to the Loki HTTP query frontend service, for examplehttps://loki-query-frontend-http.netobserv.svc:3100/.'statusTLS' configuration is used when 'statusUrl' is set.
+- `status_url` (String) 'statusURL' specifies the address of the Loki '/ready', '/metrics' and '/config' endpoints, in case it is different from the Loki querier URL.
+If empty, the 'querierURL' value is used.
+This is useful to show error messages and some context in the frontend.
+When using the Loki Operator, set it to the Loki HTTP query frontend service, for example https://loki-query-frontend-http.netobserv.svc:3100/. 'statusTLS' configuration is used when 'statusUrl' is set.
-- `tenant_id` (String) 'tenantID' is the Loki 'X-Scope-OrgID' that identifies the tenant for each request.When using the Loki Operator, set it to 'network', which corresponds to a special tenant mode.
+- `tenant_id` (String) 'tenantID' is the Loki 'X-Scope-OrgID' that identifies the tenant for each request.
+When using the Loki Operator, set it to 'network', which corresponds to a special tenant mode.
-- `timeout` (String) 'timeout' is the maximum processor time connection / request limit.A timeout of zero means no timeout.
+- `timeout` (String) 'timeout' is the maximum processor time connection / request limit.
+A timeout of zero means no timeout.
 - `tls` (Attributes) TLS client configuration for Loki URL. (see [below for nested schema](#nestedatt--spec--loki--tls))
 - `url` (String) 'url' is the address of an existing Loki service to push the flows to.
-When using the Loki Operator,set it to the Loki gateway service with the 'network' tenant set in path, for examplehttps://loki-gateway-http.netobserv.svc:8080/api/logs/v1/network.
+When using the Loki Operator, set it to the Loki gateway service with the 'network' tenant set in path, for example https://loki-gateway-http.netobserv.svc:8080/api/logs/v1/network.

 <a id="nestedatt--spec--loki--status_tls"></a>
 ### Nested Schema for `spec.loki.status_tls`